neerajk555/SQL-Training-exercise/module-07-set-operations/05-Real-World-Project.md

 **Project Tip:** Read the entire project first.
 Plan your queries.
 Test incrementally.
 Set operations shine when combining and comparing multiple data sources!

+## 🎯 Project Planning Guide

+**Phase 1: Understanding (10 minutes)**
+- Read all requirements and deliverables
+- Identify which operations you'll need (UNION, INTERSECT, EXCEPT)
+- Note any data quality issues (different company names, etc.)
+- Sketch a Venn diagram if helpful

+**Phase 2: Setup (5 minutes)**
+- Run the database setup
+- Query each table individually to understand the data
+- Note the row counts and sample data

+**Phase 3: Execution (25-35 minutes)**
+- Tackle deliverables one at a time in order
+- Test each query before moving to the next
+- Save working queries—you might need them later
+- Add comments explaining your logic

+**Phase 4: Review (5-10 minutes)**
+- Verify each deliverable meets acceptance criteria
+- Check for edge cases
+- Review alternative approaches
+- Document any assumptions made

+**Beginner Strategy:** Don't try to write perfect queries immediately.
+Get something working, then refine it.
+Real projects are iterative!

 ---

 ## Project: Enterprise Data Integration & Reconciliation